 Right of Way & Easements

-Our water distribution system includes over 730 miles of pipeline, 16,000 valves, reservoir tanks, pump stations, and flow control facilities.
+Our water system includes over 730 miles of pipeline, 16,000 valves, reservoir tanks, pump stations, and flow control facilities.

-Right-of-way allows us the right to access, build, inspect and maintain pipelines and facilities on private property.
+Easements allow us the right to access, build, inspect and maintain pipelines and facilities on private property.

 How We Acquire Land